IN QUOTES | Mdluli, McBride & top appointments: Nathi Nhleko speaks

 “There were a lot of happenings at the time and some of the developments overtook others.
 At some point while the reference group was working, there were pressure points also relating to the individuals that constituted the reference group.

 “I never had clarity in terms of why he was on suspension and what the issues were.
-It was something that we really never got around to it.”
+It was something that we really never got around to.”